egrosdou01/personal-blog/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

 ## Azure Free Account Limitations

-Find below some of the limitations spotted with the `free-credti` subscription.
+Find below some of the limitations spotted with the `free-credit` subscription.

 1. You cannot have more than **one** resource pools
 1. You cannot have more than **3** Public IP addresses